-Archbishop Lewis Zeigler, Catholic Archdiocese of Monrovia, Liberia, 2016
+Most Reverend Lewis Zeigler, Catholic Archdiocese of Monrovia, Liberia, 2016

 One of the harmful practices being carried out on our women is female genital mutilation.
 It is a dehumanising practice that causes our women to suffer physical, emotional and psychological consequences.
 It is a social, religious and cultural issue.
 We all know that the Ethiopian Catholic Church has done a lot to eradicate these harmful cultural practices.
-However, at this point in time, greater efforts are required...We are convinced that the practice is a violation of the basic God-given human rights of women...
+However, at this point in time, greater efforts are required...
+We are convinced that the practice is a violation of the basic Godgiven human rights of women...
 The Ethiopian Catholic Church has a great respect for life and for women and teaches people about their God-given dignity.
 As a Church, we are also able to reach out to our faithful and give them information on the harmfulness of this practice.
 As we all know, nowhere in the Bible is it written that we must circumcise women and young girls.
 Without any intent to do harm, the practice of male circumcision which is written about in the Bible as a sign of God's covenant with Abraham also spread to female circumcision.
 The God who created human beings knew best what was good for whom.
 Because of this, God did not order Abraham to circumcise females.
-However, due to people's misinterpretations, this practice has also been carried out on women in various parts of the world.
+However, due to people's misinterpretations, this practice has been carried out on women, too in various parts of the world.
 Those among us who are ministers of God have a moral obligation to teach our people what is and isn't written in the Bible.
 In summary, we of the Catholic Church see the harmfulness of FGM.
 We cannot close our eyes and allow this practice to continue...
 We call upon all our faithful to never practice it.

-Cardinal Berhaneyesus Souraphiel, Chair of the Ethiopian Council of Churches Social and Development Commission, Addis Ababa, Ethiopia, 2016
+Metropolitan Archbishop Abune Berhanyesus, Chair of the Ethiopian Council of Churches Social and Development Commission, Addis Ababa, Ethiopia, 2016

-As mentioned in the Introduction, CAFOD and other development agencies who had received funding from the Department for International Development (DFID), the UK funding institute, formed a gender learning group which developed a gender theory of change describing the various power realms gender-related interventions need to be aware of.
-In this section we refer to the community level and the community level interventions this learning group had recommended based on what had worked for these agencies.
-The successful interventions were:
+The UK gender learning group, in which CIDSE members participate, developed a gender theory of change that describe the various power realms gender-related interventions need to be aware of.
+In this section we refer to the community level in which successful interventions were:

-- 1 Community education
+- 1. Community education

-- 2 Relationship interventions
+- 2. Relationship interventions

-- 3 Working with traditional leaders and faith communities
+- 3. Working with traditional leaders and faith communities

-- 4 Engaging men and boys
+- 4. Engaging men and boys

-- 5 Working with and supporting women's rights organisations
+- 5. Working with and supporting women's rights organisations